Workable/riviere/README.md

 <a name="options_errors"></a>
 **errors**

-Unhandled Error inside a request's context

 <a name="options_errors_callback"></a>
 **errors.callback**

 Control how the server handles any unhandled errors inside a request's context.
-The default handler is being shown in the following example.
+The default is to do nothing.

 *Example*: